Richard Stevens (RAF officer): Early life

-Born in 1909 at Tonbridge in the United Kingdom, Richard Playne Stevens was six or seven when, from his house in Gravesend, he witnessed the destruction of a Zeppelin bomber airship that had been intercepted by the Royal Flying Corps pilot Lieutenant William Leefe Robinson.
+Born in 1909 at Tonbridge, Kent, son of Sidney Agar and Dora Isabel Stevens, Richard Playne Stevens was six or seven when, from his house in Gravesend, he witnessed the destruction of a Zeppelin bomber airship that had been intercepted by the Royal Flying Corps pilot Lieutenant William Leefe Robinson.
 This allegedly later inspired him to become a night fighter pilot.
 He went to Hurstpierpoint College near Burgess Hill for his education.
 Stevens moved to Australia in 1928 and worked as a grazier.
 Four years later he left the country to join the Palestine Police Force, in which he served until 1936.

 Stevens returned to the United Kingdom in 1936 and became an airline pilot for Wrightways; he trained at Shoreham Airport and flew daily flights transporting English newspapers from London to Paris.
 His nighttime eyesight was reportedly excellent, and this led to his nickname of 'Cat's Eyes'.
-By this time he was married, having wed Mabel Hyde shortly after his return from Palestone.
+By this time he was married, having wed Olive Mabel Hyde shortly after his return from Palestine.
 The couple had a son and daughter, John and Frances, twins who were born in 1938.